-The Peat Expert Editorial Team (PEET), which will provide

-An Emission Reduction Working Group (EWRG) including a special sub-group for new plantings, which will develop tools for monitoring and verification.
+- The Peat Expert Editorial Team (PEET), which will provide easy to understand guidance to enable growers to adjust their planning and practices to meet the P&C. - An Emission Reduction Working Group (EWRG) including a special sub-group for new plantings, which will develop tools for monitoring and verification.
 These will help RSPO members to implement and monitor GHG emission reduction measures and results, monitor soil subsidence and and drainability and provide full transparency through appropriate reporting.